 Question 10: Please share any other thoughts or feedback you have about the event

-Although questions 1-9 cover most things you need to know from your attendees, keeping an open-ended question at the end of your survey, which lets them share anything they wish, can be a good addition to your survey.
+Although questions 1-9 cover most things you need to know from your attendees, keeping an open-ended question at the end of your survey, which lets them share anything they wish, can be a good addition to your virtual event survey.
 This way, attendees can freely speak their minds about anything related to your event; the responses just might surprise you!

 Zuddl is a unified platform for events and webinars that helps event marketers plan and execute events that drive growth.
 The platform has clients across the globe, such as the United Nations, Kellogg’s, Microsoft, HSBC, VMware, Google, StackCommerce and Cipla amongst others.
 In January 2022, Zuddl announced that it closed $13.35 mn in Series A funding.